ZHAW-Infosec-Research-Group/DIMBA/README.md

 4. Open the **Settings** app, select **Network & internet**, then **WiFi** and then **VirtWifi**.
 5. Next, select the pen icon at the top right and expand **Advanced options**.
 6. Here, specify **Proxy -> Manual**, enter the IP address of your physical host in the **Proxy hostname** field and the port used by your interceptor proxy in the **Proxy port** field.
 Finally, make sure to save the settings.
 7. When using the interceptor proxy, it's easiest to use certificate check security **LEVEL 1** in the meta settings of the app to prevent problems.
-If you need a bit of a challenge, you can also use the higher levels (for more information about theses levels: see vulnerability 1 in [Vulnerabilities.md](Vulnerabilities.md)).
+If you need a bit of a challenge, you can also use the higher levels (for more information about these levels: see vulnerability 1 in [Vulnerabilities.md](Vulnerabilities.md)).

 ### Resetting App and Server
-T reset the app, tap on *Reset App* in the *Meta Settings*.
+To reset the app, tap on *Reset App* in the *Meta Settings*.
 To reset the server, delete all files in folder *db*.

 ## Build it yourself